vineet-garg/assignment-2/README.md

 5. System supports only one key.
 APIs are designed to accomodate possible future requirements like: key rotation, re-keying, crypto agility.
 6. Server supports http connection only, Should be enhanced to support https.

+Decisions:
+Not much about the sesitivity of the data is known, Encryption parameters are chosen to be fulfilling NIST recommendation and based on industry practices.
+The data size is small too.
+1. Key used is AES-256 bit.
+2. Encryption mode used is CBC/PKCS5Padding.
+3. IV size is 128 bit

+References:
+standard deviation calculation:
+Welford's online algorithm on wikipedia.

 Steps:
 1. Clone The repo
 2. Build